andrewstarritt/quaternion/README.md

 q.\_\_getnewargs\_\_ () returns a 4-tuple s, such that s = (q.w, q.x, q.y, q.z)

-This allows Quaternion numbers to be pickled.
+This allows Quaternion numbers to be pickled and unpickled, and hence used with jsonpickle.

 ### <span style='color:#00c000'>\_\_round\_\_</span>